TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 - `poll` is the time in seconds between polling for health checks.
 - `ttl` is the time-to-live of a successful health check.
 This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.
+- `timeout` an optional value to wait before forcibly killing the health check.
+Health checks killed in this way are terminated immediately (`SIGKILL`) without an opportunity to clean up their state.
+This means that a heartbeat will not be sent.
+The minimum timeout is `1ms`.
+Omitting this field means that ContainerPilot will wait indefinitely for the health check.

 ### `backends`